officialyenum/Udacity-Show-Me-The-Data-Structures-Problems/explanation_6.md

   - Algorithm for union Function :

-    - Traverse through first linked and second linked list and append to result linked list 0(nk)
+    - Traverse through first linked and second linked list and append to result linked list 0(n + k)
     - Return the out_list 0(1)

   - Algorithm for intersection Function :
-    - Traverse through first linked list and append to result linked list 0(n)
+    - Traverse through first linked list and append to result linked list if value is in second linked list 0(n * k)
     - Return the out_list 0(1)